 Investing in nonprofit leadership development seems like a luxury nowadays, but is it?
 Does it make sense to invest in proactively developing team leadership skills?
 Or should we continue to let folks learn through endless trial and error, just like those of us who’ve been around for a while did?
 Do we have the time?
 What happens when the large percentage of Boomers who make up the majority of our nonprofit executive ranks are ready to retire?
 Who will take the reins, and are they ready to succeed?

-When designing volunteer training, my biggest challenge is how to create a program that doesn’t scare volunteers away.
+How to Design a Volunteer Training Program that Boosts Learning When designing a volunteer training program, the biggest challenge is how to create a training process that doesn’t scare volunteers away.
 Often, the programs I work with have daunting amounts of information volunteers must learn in order to perform with confidence.
 Programs must be assured [...]